The Leap of Faith

-> Pam realised that the "hurdle" she had in her head, preventing her form doing this for so long, wasn't as high as she thought it was.
+Pam realised that the "hurdle" she had in her head, preventing her from doing this for so long, wasn't as high as she thought it was.

-> A lot of people have ideas set in their head of what might happen during their session, that it'll be awkward and there will be pressure to do things you're not comfortable with.
-People start imagining some kind of horror story, only to arrive on the day and realise that we're not scary at all.
-We will never pressure you to do anything you're not happy with, we will only ever encourage you to push your boundaries and your comfort zone, because that's what this whole thing is about!
+A lot of people have ideas set in their head of what might happen during their session, that it'll be awkward and there will be pressure to do things you're not comfortable with.
+People start to imagine all kinds of things, only to arrive on the day and realise that we're not scary at all!

-> "It was pretty... pretty calm, pretty calm, that's the word I'm looking for.
+"It was pretty... pretty calm, pretty calm, that's the word I'm looking for.
 I didn't feel any pressure, I didn’t feel that it was something I shouldn't be doing, and the atmosphere was nice."

 After her session Pam was so excited to see her photos.
 She still had that little voice in the back of her mind making her anxious but, thankfully, she didn't let it get to her.

 "I couldn't wait to see my photos to be perfectly honest.
 There was slight trepidation because I didn't really know what to expect, even though you told me on the text that it was pretty good, yeah, there was still that little sense of trepidation."